it-economics/itea-be/kata-instructions.md

 #### Rules:

 - 1 to 3 related commits on a so called "topic-branch" (*not* a whole feature).
+  These branches are short-lived (merged within a day, usually shorter).
+It's not CI if we don't, well, *continuously integrate*!
 - Pull request as "proof of pair/ensemble programming".
 Merge it immediately.
 - Pipeline runs automatically after merge (and if the tooling allows, also in the PR before the merge).